Fernando4-git/HomeLab/docs/01-fundacao-da-infraestrutura.md

 ## Objetivo

-Construir a infraestrutura base do HomeLab Enterprise.
+Construir a infraestrutura base do HomeLab.

 ## Tecnologias